JoeMuldowney/ContactBook-Application/README.md

 - Save/Load
   - Automatic Save and Load: Your contacts are automatically saved, providing seamless access every time you open the app.

-Effortless Input: Quickly add contacts with a simple and intuitive interface.

 - Search
   - Easily find contacts and contact information using our efficient search functionality.